Carpetess/advent-of-code-2024/README.md

 gave up halfway because of how hard it was, even though it was a few months ago, after solving this, I think I'll get back to that project.

+### Day 5:

+Not harder than day 4 in my opinion, both solutions were straightforward, just a little tiresome to implement and debug sometimes, but still easy nonetheless.